mohamed-ahmed/html5-api-mate/README.md

     node app.js

+The application is then accessible through the browswer at localhost:4000

  Using the API

  * Insert event message  text into the JSON input area
  * Use JSONLint link below text area to verify JSON is valid
+ * Add predefined message buttons like the whiteBoardMake shape and whiteBoardUpdate shape buttons which are there
+ (requires correct meetingID and sessionID to be entered in input boxes)